Progressive and Rushed Dyck Paths: Introduction

 A rushed path can be described as a run of up steps followed by a right-to-left \emph{culminating path}, as defined by Bousquet-Mélou and Ponty \cite{mbm-ponty} (a culminating path is a path that visits only nonnegative heights and visits its final height only once).
 This means that the enumeration of rushed paths of a given height is easily derived from that of culminating paths.
 The addition of a run of up steps can seem like a trivial difference; however, when considering paths irrespective of height, it makes a significant difference in the asymptotic enumeration.

 A remarkable fact, due to Asinowski and Jelínek and stated in the OEIS entry mentioned above, is that progressive and rushed paths, when counted according to just length, have the same enumerating sequence (this is not true when taking height into account).
-This calls for a bijection, but such a bijection has apparently remained elusive.
+This calls for a bijection, but such a bijection has not been found so far.
 We present such a bijection and explain how it behaves with respect to the height statistic.

-Rushed paths, as it turns out, have already been studied by Durhuus and Ünel in the guise of \emph{one-sided trees}, defined as trees with a height equal to the length of their leftmost branch \cite{durhuus2}; such trees map to rushed paths via standard bijections (Figure~\ref{fig:tree}).
+Rushed paths, as it turns out, have already been studied by Durhuus and Ünel in the guise of \emph{one-sided trees}, defined as plane trees with a height equal to the length of their leftmost branch \cite{durhuus2}; upon adding a leaf on the leftmost branch, the contour path of such trees are rushed paths (Figure~\ref{fig:trees}, right).
 Their enumerating sequence exhibit a remarkable asymptotic estimate of the form~\smash{$4^ne^{-\nu n^{1/3}}n^{-5/6}$}.
-This sort of \emph{stretched exponential} has attracted recent attention in many combinatorial contexts \cite{guttmann,chang,price,durhuus}, but it highly unusual for lattice paths, which usually have a form~$\mu^nn^\gamma$, with $\gamma$ normally $0$, $-1/2$ or $-3/2$ in one dimension \cite{banderier}.
-Culminating paths, for their part, asymptotically number $2^n/(4n)$ \cite[Proposition~4.1]{mbm-ponty}.
-Pushed Dyck paths also have the stretched exponential, but involve weights on paths rather than being a proper subset (see \cite{guttmann}, or \cite{durhuus} for their tree avatars---remarkably, the asymptotic form is the same as rushed paths when the parameter is~$1/2$).
+This sort of \emph{stretched exponential} has attracted recent attention in many combinatorial contexts \cite{guttmann,chang,price,durhuus}, but it highly unusual for lattice paths, which usually have a form~$\mu^nn^\gamma$, with~$\gamma$ normally~$0$, $-1/2$ or~$-3/2$ in one dimension~\cite{banderier}.
+Culminating paths, for their part, asymptotically number~$2^{n-2}/n$~\cite[Proposition~4.1]{mbm-ponty}.
+Pushed Dyck paths also have the stretched exponential, but involve weights on paths rather than being a proper subset (see~\cite{guttmann}, or~\cite{durhuus} for their tree avatars).

 The paper is organized as follows.
 In Section~\ref{sec:bijections}, we describe our bijection between rushed and progressive paths.
-In Sections~\ref{sec:enum} and~\ref{sec:asympt}, we give exact and asymptotic enumeration results, respectively.
+In Section~\ref{sec:enum}, we give exact and asymptotic enumeration results.
+In Section~\ref{sec:random}, we give a random sampling algorithm for rushed paths.
 Finally, in Section~\ref{sec:perspectives}, we give some perspectives, including classes of directed animals linked to progressive paths.